 The Elephant Camp: Our full report

 With a canvas structure, and panoramic views across the national park, the The Elephant Camp feels like a smart safari lodge, matching the style of lodges in Zimbabwe's more remote national parks, yet with the bonus of mains electricity, air conditioning and WiFi.
 That said, it doesn't rely on scenery alone to impress guests.
 The whole camp is designed and decorated in a simple, almost minimalist style and to very high specifications.

-Each tent is identical, split into three sections with a private deck and plunge pool in front.
+Each of the 12 luxury tents is identical, split into two sections with a private deck and plunge pool in front.
 They’re decorated in neutral safari tones, with rich pops of colour throughout.
-The open-plan bedroom and living area are separated from the bathroom by a canvas sliding door, which when opened, makes the whole tent very open and breezy.
-The same is true of the doors leading out onto the viewing deck, so that guests anywhere in the tent can enjoy the views.
+The open-plan bedroom and living area are separated from the bathroom by a canvas sliding door, which when opened, makes the whole tent feel more spacious and breezy.
+The same is true of the glass sliding doors leading out onto the viewing deck, so that guests anywhere in the tent can enjoy the views.
 Mesh windows keep insects out but allow light and air in, or the whole tent can be closed up and cooled with air conditioning and fans.

 Inside, the original concrete floors have been replaced with wood-laminate and are scattered with rugs and mats to add colour and warmth.
-In the private lounge area, an old teak chest acts as a coffee table, with a comfortable settee and chair offering a spot to relax, perhaps with a good book – the camp has a small but very good selection of reference and fiction in the main area.
-There's a tea and coffee station here, too, as well as a well-stocked minibar.
+In the lounge area, an old teak chest acts as a coffee table, with a comfortable settee and chair offering a spot to relax, perhaps with a book – there’s a small but very good selection of reference and fiction in the main area.
+There's a tea and coffee station here, too, along with a well-stocked minibar.

-Although nature walks around the property are on offer, activities at The Elephant Camp really focus on the Falls: every guest can take advantage of two complimentary transfers to and from Victoria Falls town per day.
 Since the camp is situated in its own private concession, guests don't have to be back in camp before the national park gates close, so can choose to eat out in town – although dinner at the camp is included in your stay!

 Food & drink